Complete Guide

 NYC skyline with apartment buildings - The Complete NYC Apartment Hunting Guide for 2026 covering FARE Act, rent stabilization, and neighborhood comparisons

-Quick Guide
+Quick guide

-How to find an apartment in NYC in 2026: The FARE Act (June 2025) eliminated tenant-paid broker fees, saving you ~$13,000.
-Good Cause Eviction protects lease renewals in 10+ unit buildings built before 2009.
+How to find an apartment in NYC in 2026: The FARE Act (June 2025) eliminated most tenant-paid broker fees, saving renters an average of $13,000 (StreetEasy).
+Good Cause Eviction (April 2024) gives many market-rate tenants stronger renewal rights and a way to challenge increases above the Local Rent Standard (5% + regional CPI, capped at 10%); coverage depends on the landlord owning more than 10 NY units, the building's CO being before January 1, 2009, and the rent being below 245% of fair market rent.
 Use the 40x rule (annual income ÷ 40 = max rent).
 Search in winter (Nov–Feb) for 3–5% lower rents.
-Prepare documents in advance—photo ID, 3 months pay stubs, bank statements, tax returns, employment letter.
+Prepare documents in advance — photo ID, 3 months pay stubs, bank statements, tax returns, employment letter.
 Verify buildings via Who Owns What and HPD.
 Never send money before seeing the apartment in person.

 2026 changes everything for NYC renters.
 The FARE Act eliminated tenant-paid broker fees, Good Cause Eviction protects lease renewals, and rent-stabilized inventory remains the gold standard.
+This guide cuts through the noise to show you exactly how to find, vet, and secure your next NYC apartment — whether you're moving from across the country or across the borough.

 The NYC rental market is no longer the Wild West it once was.
-With the FARE Act eliminating most tenant-paid broker fees and Good Cause Eviction protections preventing arbitrary rent hikes, you have more power than ever before.
-But only if you know how to use it.
+With the FARE Act eliminating most tenant-paid broker fees and Good Cause Eviction protections preventing arbitrary rent hikes, you have more power than ever before — but only if you know how to use it.

 Affordability

-Affordability Calculator
+Affordability calculator

 Based on NYC's 40x rule